xneelo/localize-toolkit/README.md

 A localization library that uses React's context API and the Polyglot localization library to provide a robust localization tool for React projects.

-## Features

-1. Loading placeholder prop while language is being fetched
-1. Reloading of every translated phrase upon language switch without remounting any components
-1. Language map object cache to avoid repeat fetching
-1. Static localization method for non-React files

-## Exported API

-1. LocalizeProvider
-   - The provider for the localize context
-1. LocalizeContext
-   - The context for use within Components
-1. Localize
-   - A consumer wrapped in a React component for ease of use
-1. staticTranslate
-   - Provides translation functionality outside of React components

 ---

 <details><summary>Table of contents</summary>